terraform-provider-openstack/terraform-provider-openstack/website/docs/d/networking_network_v2.html.markdown

    tenant or not.
 * `availability_zone_hints` - The availability zone candidates for the network.
 * `transparent_vlan` - See Argument Reference above.
-* `all_tags` - The set of string tags applied on the network.
 * `mtu` - See Argument Reference above.
 * `dns_domain` - The network DNS domain.
 Available, when Neutron DNS extension is enabled
+* `subnets` - A list of subnet IDs belonging to the network.
+* `all_tags` - The set of string tags applied on the network.